Thoughtworks: 2020s–Present

 Thoughtworks announced that it acquired Gemini Solutions Inc. in January 2021.
 Gemini is a privately held software development consulting services firm, and it is based in Romania.
 At the end of January 2021, Thoughtworks raised $720 million in funding according to data compiled by Chicago Inno.
 The following month, Thoughtworks acquired Fourkind, a machine learning and data science consulting company based in Finland.
 In March 2021, Thoughtworks worked with the Veterans Affairs Department to deploy a centralized mechanism for delivering updates via 'VANotify'.

 On September 15, 2021, Thoughtworks IPO'd on the NASDAQ and is listed as $TWKS.

 In April 2022, Thoughtworks acquired Connected, a product development company based in Canada.

 In May 2024, Guo Xiao stepped down as CEO of Thoughtworks, with the transition becoming official in June 2024.
 He is succeeded by Mike Sutcliff.

 In November 2024, Thoughtworks was taken private by Apax Partners for $4.40 per share.

-Corporate philosophy

-Thoughtworks launched its Social Impact Program in 2009.
-This program provided pro-bono or other developmental help for non-profits and organizations with socially-driven missions.
-Clients included Democracy Now! (mobile content delivery site), Human Network International (mobile data collection), and the Institute for Reproductive Health (SMS-based fertility planner).
-In 2010, Thoughtworks provided software engineering services for Grameen Foundation's Mifos platform.

-Translation Cards is an open source Android app that helps field workers and refugees communicate more effectively and confidently.
-With the help of Google volunteers, Mercy Corps partnered with Thoughtworks and UNHCR to create the app.